Tag Archive | African blue basil

 Bumble bees in the marigolds.

 Be sure to plant significant drifts of flowers instead of a dot of zinnias here and a couple of marigolds over there.
 Large blocks of similar colors are more likely to get attention from pollinators.
 If your space is limited, though, there are some options.
 Sunny windowbox gardens and pots filled with bright colorful flowers will generate interest from the pollinators.
-Or perhaps there’s room for hanging baskets.
+Or perhaps there’s room for a few blooming hanging baskets.

 At night, moths can detect white or pale colored sweet-smelling flowers that are open at that time.
 Almond flowers are pollinated primarily by honey bees, and tomatoes by bumble bees.
 Butterflies are especially interested in landing platforms, such as those found on plants with wide, flat flowers.